 A good customer lifetime value depends on the type of service or product being provided.
-A better metric to compare would be the total amount of a time a customer stays with a company.
+A better metric to compare would be the total amount of time a customer stays with a company.
 The longer the lifetime of the customer the better in all cases no matter what the service is.

 Customer Lifetime Value Example